Performance of Empirical Risk Minimization for Linear Regression with Dependent Data: Notation, Preliminaries and Assumptions

 \begin{asm}[Dependence] Let $\mathcal{F}_{-\infty}^s$ and $\mathcal{F}_{s+l}^{\infty}$ be the $\sigma$-algebras generated by $\lbrace (Y_t, \bm X_t')': -\infty \leq t \leq s\rbrace$ and $\lbrace (Y_t, \bm X_t')': s + l \leq t \leq \infty\rbrace$ respectively and define the $\alpha$-mixing coefficients

 The $\alpha$-mixing coefficients satisfy $ \alpha(l) \leq \exp( -K_\alpha l^{r_\alpha} ) $ for some $K_\alpha>0$ and $r_\alpha>0$. \end{asm}

-Assumption \ref{asm:mixing} states that the sequence $\{ (Y_t, \bm X_t')'\}_{t=1}^T$ is strongly mixing with geometrically decaying mixing coefficients.
-While this is a stronger assumption than what is required by classic results for consistency and asymptotic normality used in econometrics for the (finite-dimensional) linear regression model that rely on polynomial $\alpha$-mixing \citep[Chapter 3]{White:2001}, geometric $\alpha$-mixing is often used in the analysis of large dimensional time series models \citep{JiangTanner:2010,Fan:Liao:Mincheva:2011,Kock:Callot:2015}.
-Moreover, as is well known, geometric $\alpha$-mixing is satisfied by many processes commonly encountered in econometrics such as ARMA and GARCH \citep{Meitz:Saikkonen:2008}.
+{Assumption \ref{asm:mixing} states that the sequence $\{ (Y_t, \bm X_t')'\}_{t=1}^T$ is strongly mixing with geometrically decaying mixing coefficients.
+The definition of the mixing coefficients is as in \citet[Definition 3.42]{White:2001} and does not hinge on the data generating process being stationarity.
+See also \citet{SuWhite:2010} for the analysis of $\alpha$-mixing processes that are not required to be stationary.
+Note that while this is a stronger assumption than what is required by classical results for consistency and asymptotic normality for the (finite-dimensional) linear regression model that rely on polynomial $\alpha$-mixing \citep[Chapter 3]{White:2001}, geometric $\alpha$-mixing is commonly used in the analysis of large dimensional time series models \citep{JiangTanner:2010,Fan:Liao:Mincheva:2011,Kock:Callot:2015}.
+Moreover, geometric $\alpha$-mixing is satisfied by many commonly encountered processes such as ARMA and GARCH \citep{Meitz:Saikkonen:2008}.}

 \begin{asm}[Number of Predictors] The number of predictors satisfies $p = \lfloor K_p T^{r_p} \rfloor$ for some $K_p > 0$ and $0 \leq r_p < {r_\alpha \over r_\alpha+1} \wedge {r_m-2 \over 2} $. \end{asm}